rit-construct-makerspace/makerspace-docs/docs/Policies & Guidances/Makerspace Policies.md

 ### Staff Policies

 Staff of the makerspace are expected to comply with the staff policies.
+Staff policies can be found [here](./Staff%20Policies.md).